allenjohn07/allenjohn.online/README.md

-# Allen John's Personal Website
+# Allen John - Personal Website

-Welcome to the repository for **Allen John's personal website**, built using **Next.js** and **TypeScript**.
+Welcome to the repository for my **personal website**, built using **Next.js** and **TypeScript**.
 This website serves as an online portfolio to showcase my work, skills, and experience in web development, particularly focusing on my journey as a full stack developer.

 ## Table of Contents